remotebiosensing/rppg/README.md

 This work was supported by the ICT R&D program of MSIP/IITP.
 [2021(2021-0-00900), Adaptive Federated Learning in Dynamic Heterogeneous Environment]

+This work was supported by the  , [2022, Validation of New Service “Blockchain-enabled federated learning for Decentralized Remote Clinical Trial]

 ## reference

 1. [ZitongYu/PhysNet](https://github.com/ZitongYu/PhysNet)